thq4n/design_system_project/README.md

 # Design System Project

-A Flutter design system package that provides a comprehensive set of UI components, styles, and assets for building consistent and beautiful Flutter applications.
+A comprehensive Flutter design system package that provides a complete set of UI components, styles, and assets for building consistent and beautiful Flutter applications.

+**Current Version:** 1.4.5

 ## 📦 Installation